Tech firms, Wall Street lead job cuts in corporate America

 BlackRock Inc:

-The asset manager is
+The asset manager is cutting up to 500 jobs, Insider

-, Insider reported, citing a memo.
+reported, citing a memo.

 Genesis: